hobbitalastair/patchman/README.md

 - IGNORE                Don't list this file normally
 - `<path>` is a file    Use the file instead
 - `*.patch`             Apply the patches

-Additional flags:
-- -u|--unowned      Print a list of patches not owned by a package (?)